 - Feed – A continuously updated stream of updates from all profiles and pages a user follows.

 NOTE: Effective immediately, MUW will not link directly to an individual’s profile.

 When creating a Facebook presence for your unit, Facebook recommends that organizations utilize Pages instead of Profiles for many important reasons:

-- More Friends - Pages will allow more than 5,000 friends, which is the current limit on Profiles.
+- More Friends - Pages will allow more than friends and followers.

 - Multiple Administrators – Allow multiple members of your staff to post as a single voice, this also helps in times of transition.

 - Security – A user is more likely to “Like” a Page than “Friend” a Profile, because “Liking” will not grant full access to the user’s profile.

 - Features – There are additional features and flexibility that are available for Pages that don’t exist with Profiles.

 Because Pages are so flexible and provide that layer of separation from profiles, they can also be used for individuals for a professional presence – such as Admissions, Deans, Professors or Cabinet.